Herb

 Plant in any well-drained soil.
 Snip leaves to the base as needed — they keep regrowing.
 Deadhead flowers before seeds drop to prevent volunteers.
 Divide clumps every 3–4 years in spring or fall.
 Flowers are edible and beautiful in salads.

-See chives in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring chives alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring chives alongside companion plants.

 Frequently Asked Questions